The topic in 2020 is: “To Richness of Life”

-The idea with this year’s competition is to create posters as artful expressions from paintings or photos or sculptures.
-Expressions that can be used locally and worldwide to share the joy of this very special planet with its millions of species:
+The idea with this year’s competition is to create posters as artful expressions that can be used locally and worldwide to share the joy and understanding of the

 Who can participate and what to do